ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 <em>Velocity profiles actual (left) and scaled(right) for Newtonian and Non-Newtonian simulation for pressure-driven flow with limiting viscosity 0.2 </em>

 ### Discussion
 1. The extent of the effect of Non-Newtonian model depends on the specific problem, geometry, Re, and boundary conditions.
 2. Wall shear stress (WSS), a critical parameter for blood flow simulations, varies inversely with Reynolds number.
 3. Inflow boundary condition leads to same steady state velocity profile in pipe flow for the Newtonian case.
 A slight difference, flattened profile near the center, is observed for the non Newtonian case.
 4. Pressure driven flow yields different velocity profile for same applied pressure drop across it.
-Significant difference in WSS is observed for same Re flow with Newtonian and Non-Newtonian model highlighting the need of Non-Newtonian model for blood flow simulation.
+Significant difference in WSS is observed for same Re flow with Newtonian and Non-Newtonian model highlighting the need of Non-Newtonian model.
 5. Non Newtonian effects are dominant in unsteady cases at low Re (high viscosity), or cases with large shear rates, like flow in curved pipe, etc.
-6. While a Newtonian model may suffice for a first simulation of blood flow, a Non Newtonian model may be crucial for a detailed simulation and evaluation of parameters like the WSS.
+6. Newtonian model proved sufficient for simulation of blood flow in simple cases as ours.
+More complicated cases like curved pipes, external force may still call for a non Newtonian model.
+7. Non-Newtonian model would be required for detailed simulation of materials that exhibit greater non-linearity than blood.